kanishk1122/AI-Live-Chat-Agent/README.md

 - Backend: http://localhost:5000
 - Frontend: http://localhost:5173

+### Render Free Plan Tip

+- If deploying on Render Free, the server may sleep when idle.
+- Use the "Wake Server" button in the app header to ping the backend and wake it before sending messages.

 ## Database Setup (Migrations/Seed)

 - No migrations required; Mongoose creates collections on first write.